 Mike Blase, Sylvan Street, said that he is an abutter and knows the owner.
-The former owner had a couple of pieces of equipment but the site today is crowded with a lot of equipment for a small space; the truck fumes are bad.
+The former owner had a couple of pieces of equipment but the site today is crowded with a lot of equipment for a small space.
 The site is very loud and noisy and expected to get worse with this application; he noted his objection to the subject proposal.
-He noted that in the winter activity on the site starts in the wee hours of the morning (e.g. plow hookups).
 Sylvan Street sits much higher than the site such that a six-foot fence won't do anything.
 There are large oaks that currently exist that help a lot to block the view but the two rows of deciduous trees that were planted years ago have died off.